 Starting in 2024, citizens from eligible countries traveling to one of the 26 countries in the Schengen Area will need to apply for an ETIAS visa waiver if they want to continue to travel in the Schengen Area visa free.
 Travelers with Schengen Area visas can travel within all 26 countries freely.
 Though, they should be prepared to present their visas at the borders.Â Â Â Â Â Â Â

 Basically, visa-exempt non-EU citizens will spend about 10 minutes filling out an ETIAS registration form well in advance of their trip.
 This will require a small fee (about Ã¢ÂÂ¬7) for most applicants.
 The application consists of personal identification data, your travel documentation, questions related to your EU visit (e.g. name of your first-stop country) and, finally, background information.
 Next, youÃ¢ÂÂll receive either an acceptance or refusal.
 An acceptance comes with a travel authorization that will align with the expiration date on the travel documentation provided in the application.
 Authorization could be applicable for up to three years.
 ETIAS applicants who receive a refusal means that they either submitted inaccurate information, provided expired documentation, or have something else in their application that was deemed a security threat to Schengen area countries.
 Applicants do have the right to appeal a refusal.
 If traveling in the EU by plane, ship or train, your ETIAS status will be checked by the carrier before boarding.Â Â

 The main reason for the EU to use a registration system like ETIAS is to reduce terrorist threat to the Schengen area.
 However, there are a number of secondary benefits for both the EU and travelers to the area:Â

 - Improve efficiency at EU member-country borders

-- Assist in detecting and decreasing crime, in general
+- Assist in detecting and decreasing crime

 - Thwart illegal migration